 Computer vision and visions of the future at Swisscom’s Digital Lab

-On Thursday, 14 September 2017, Swisscom held its monthly Digital Lab meet-up event on the EPFL campus.
+In September 2017, Swisscom held its monthly Digital Lab meet-up event on the EPFL campus.
 Artificial intelligence research was the overarching theme at the Digital Lab this time around.
 Pierre Baqué, a doctoral candidate at the Computer Vision Laboratory at EPFL, was invited to speak at the event about computer vision, an exciting interdisciplinary field with much potential for the future.

 Addressing an audience of corporate, scientists and researchers with limited knowledge of the discipline (for most of them), Pierre’s talk covered the broad strokes of computer vision and machine learning techniques and tied it in with his own research in artificial intelligence algorithms.
 Pierre explained that computer vision focuses on how to condition computers to identify specific objects in digital images or videos.
 According to the theory, an artificial system can be ‘trained’ to extract specific information from a digital image or video and then complete a task based on that data.
 He noted that technologies are already in use in areas as wide-ranging as surveillance, counter-terrorism and statistical analysis.
 Computer vision and machine learning can also be combined to create life-like objects, such as a human face.
 After applying an algorithm to map the details of the face, another algorithm is used to flesh out the basic 2D design and create a full 3D model that is able to fool the human eye from a distance.